-Without programming skills, you can create spectacular heatmaps, and the otherwise time-consuming and complex analysis tasks will become a daily routine.
-Although you will see treemap charts usage can be universal, we don’t want to use up your patience, so let’s start right away!
+Without programming skills, you can create spectacular heatmaps; otherwise, time-consuming and complex analysis tasks will become a daily routine.
+Although you will see treemap chart usage can be universal, we don’t want to use up your patience, so let’s start right away!

 Introducing Excel TreeMap Charts

 The color of the smaller units in the big square depends on how big of a weight (what values) they have in the starting list, which gives the basis of the chart.

-In this picture, you can see the result of a two columns list.
+In this picture, you can see the result of a two-column list.
 Countries with higher values take up a bigger space from the whole square.
 We created this little program to freely choose the colors responding to the minimum and maximum values.

-In the picture, dark blue represents higher values, white’s the average, and the different shades of yellow represent the countries having smaller values.
+In the picture, dark blue represents higher values, white’s average, and the different shades of yellow represent the countries having smaller values.

 Compare Sales Performance using treemaps

 Let’s see another example.
-In the first column, you can find the name of sales representatives of a company, and in the second one, the achievements accomplished by them in percentile format.
+In the first column, you can find the names of sales representatives of a company, and in the second one, the achievements accomplished by them in percentile format.

 The order is unimportant, so the list doesn’t have to be well-organized.

 We will set the colors that the most poorly achieving will appear with red, the average will be white, and the above average will be green.

 And the result is here!
 Only with a few clicks you’ll get a brand-new chart!
 So how do you like it?

 TreeMaps and Risk Management

 Among other things, the Treemap chart is capable of using risk management.
-We can see the departments of a company together with the relating risk management (%).
+We can see the departments of a company together with the related risk management (%).

 After setting all the basic information, the tool will insert the new chart.